“Music is the divine way to tell beautiful poetic things to the heart.”

 Just as developing the skills and technique to play a musical instrument requires time, patience, and practice, so, too, does learning to be open to the moment and acquiring the tools to be present.
 Practice is necessary to be able to let go of negative self-talk and to either release performance anxiety or to put it to more productive use.
 An intimate relationship is necessary to understand one’s feelings and how thoughts may simply be thoughts or may or may not carry the truth.
 This path to a deeper relationship with oneself requires dedication and deep listening.

-Up to three graduate level credits are available for this course through the University of the Pacific’s Courses For Teachers Program.
+Up to five graduate level credits are available for this course through the University of the Pacific’s Courses For Teachers Program.
 Details can be found here.

 I've been playing drums for about 20 years with the only frustrating purpose of avoiding mistakes.
 With a few mindfulness lessons I learned how to enjoy music, getting into the flow and have fun!
 Thanks Michelle!"

-Copyright © 2021 Sierra Mindfulness; all rights reserved.
+Copyright © 2024 Michelle Jamieson; all rights reserved.